 You Gotta Love Those Chitterlings and Hog Maws

-Folks It Doesn't Get Any Country'er Than This
+Folks It Don't Get Any Country'er Than This

 Chitterlings and Hog Maws have long been a southern favorite.
 Down south we also call them chitlins.
 Most often you will find southerners cooking up chitlins and hog maws during large family gatherings or holidays.

 If you have ever had the experience of tasting some well cooked chitlins you'd agree that you just can't get enough of them.
 I like to eat my chitlins topped with hot sauce and served with rice, collard greens and corn bread.
 My father in-law loves to eat his chitlins with spaghetti.

 Before we dig into the recipe, just in case you don't know chitterlings are pig intestines and hog maws are the pigs stomach.
 Here is the recipe for your enjoyment.

 - 1 small Onion, roughly chopped

 - 1 teaspoon white vinegar

 - 1/2 teaspoon red pepper flakes

 - 1 6 quart boil pot